MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-teams-roles.md

 Infrastructure/platform architecture, engineering, and operations teams implement and integrate cloud security, privacy, and compliance controls across the cloud infrastructure and platform environments (across servers, containers, networking, identity, and other technical components).

-The engineering and operations roles can be focused primarily on cloud or continuous integration and continuous deployment (CI/CD) systems, or they can work across a full range of cloud, CI/CD, on-premises, and other infrastructures and platforms.
+The engineering and operations roles can focus primarily on cloud or continuous integration and continuous deployment (CI/CD) systems, or they can work across a full range of cloud, CI/CD, on-premises, and other infrastructures and platforms.

 These teams are responsible for meeting all the availability, scalability, security, privacy, and other requirements for the organization's cloud services that host business workloads.
 They work collaboratively with security, risk, compliance, and privacy experts to drive outcomes that blend and balance all these requirements.